ankur-tutlani/multi-agent-coordination/README.md

 ```

 ## Function parameters
 Following are the parameters which are required to be specified.
 At the end in the parenthesis, it shows the data type of the parameter which is required or the possible values which is required to be used.
+In following we will use agents' strategies, actions, choices, responses, names proposed interchangeably.
+These all represent same intent and meaning in our context.

 1. iteration_name: Iteration name.
 (String)
 2. path_to_save_output: Path to save output files.
 (String)